 Whenever your application is stopped, you are presented with the infamous green monsters.
-To present your app users a more professional looking page when the application is down, Mendix enables creating custom error pages.
+To present your app users with a more professional looking page when the application is down, Mendix enables the creation of custom error pages on Mendix Cloud.

 You can create an